AlexanderParker/clacks/README.md

 * A raw clacks host will accept, enqueue, and forward any message from any source.
 * More specialised client applications will be able to validate and filter inbound and outbound messages, and implement controls to ignore peers.
 * Events may be added as needed to give client applications the necessary tools to achieve this.

+# Plugins list

+* **[clacks-logger](https://github.com/AlexanderParker/clacks-logger)** A very simple plugin that logs messages to the filesystem.
+Intended mainly for profiling and debugging.

 # General to-do list